Vladimir-csp/uwsm/README.md

 [action ID](https://specifications.freedesktop.org/desktop-entry-spec/latest/extra-actions.html)
 appended via ':'), or one of special values: `select|default`

+If `${compositor}` is given as a path, or `-F` option is given, "hardcode" mode is engaged: the resulting command line will always be written to unit drop-ins and contain full path to executable as seen by `uwsm start`.
+Path to executable will also be written if encountered in a desktop entry's `Exec`.

 Optional parameters to provide more metadata:

 - `-[a|e]D DesktopName1[:DesktopMame2:...]`: append (`-a`) or exclusively set